Juuzoe/Juuzoe/README.md

   A project that utilises natural language processing (NLP) to generate concise summaries of news articles, making information more digestible.

 - **[Coffee-Break](https://github.com/Juuzoe/Coffee-Break):**
-  A lightweight Chrome extension designed to help manage break times effectively, promoting better work-life balance with an intuitive interface.
+  A lightweight Chrome extension designed to help manage break times effectively, promoting better work–life balance with an intuitive interface.

 *Additional projects and contributions are regularly updated on my [GitHub profile](https://github.com/Juuzoe).*